pletcher/greCy-pypi/README.md

 ```
 python -m grecy install MODEL
 ```
 where you replace MODEL by any of the model names listed above.
-The suffixes after the corpus name _sm, _lg, and _trf indicate the size of the model which directly depend on the word embeddings used to train the models.
+The suffixes after the corpus name _sm, _lg, and _trf indicate the size of the model, which directly depends on the word embeddings used to train the models.
 The smallest models end in _sm (small) and are the less accurate ones: they are good for testing and building lightweight apps.
-The _lg and _trf are the large and transformers models which are more accurate.
-The _lg were trained using fasttext word vectors in the spaCy floret version, and the _trf models were using a special version of BERT, pretained by ourselves with the largest Ancient Greek corpus available in the web.
+The _lg and _trf are the large and transformer models which are more accurate.
+The _lg were trained using floret word vectors, and the _trf models use a special version of BERT that was pretrained with the largest Ancient Greek corpus available in the web.

 ### Loading